BakSnn/Todo-App-version-2.0/README.md

 # **!The Todo App.
-This application allows you to add and remove various tasks added by the user!**
+This application allows you to add and remove various tasks added by the user!
+In the new version of the application, new buttons and functions have been added.
+Added the functionality of deleting a task by clicking on the button, as well as highlighting the task as marked.
+Two buttons have been created that are responsible for deleting all tasks and only completed tasks, respectively!**

 ## Available Scripts